How to Convert Your Training Materials into Engaging Videos

 Final thoughts

 Training materials only work if people pay attention.
 Video makes it easier for teams to learn, retain, and apply information.
-With Synthesia, turning your manuals into video takes minutes, not days.
+With Synthesia, turning your manuals into video takes only a few minutes.

 About the author